jessepav/lacygoill-wiki-backup/keyboard/layout.md

 ## Why do these commands have different syntaxes?

-Probably because the  main purpose of `set-keymap`  is to set the  layout of the console.
+Probably because the  main purpose of `set-keymap`  is to set the  layout of the virtual console.
 And the  latter doesn't  support a  keyboard model,  a layout variant, nor xkb options.

 #
 ## Which files are altered after executing these commands?

     /etc/default/keyboard (X11)
-    /etc/vconsole.conf (console)
+    /etc/vconsole.conf (virtual console)

 ##
 ## What does `$ dpkg-reconfigure console-setup` allow me to set up?

-Essentially, the fontface and the fontsize used in a console.
+Essentially, the fontface and the fontsize used in a virtual console.

 ## What does `$ dpkg-reconfigure console-data` allow me to set up?